OpenSig/opensig-js/README.md

 # opensig-js

-Javascript library for digitally signing and verifying files on EVM-based blockchains using the OpenSig standard.
+Javascript e-signature library for digitally signing and verifying files on EVM-based blockchains using the OpenSig standard.
 See https://opensig.net/about.

+Also supports public and private notarisation to the blockchain.

 ## Installation